akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 The power of Neural Networks is that with the right data and architecture a Neural Network is able to learn very complicated relationships.
-Neural Networks also can be used in many different situations.
-Neural Networks are being used today for all kinds of tasks and fields such speech recognition, picture recognition, or even music generation.
+Neural Networks also can be used in many different situations: Today, Neural Networks are being used today in all kinds of tasks and fields such speech recognition, picture recognition, or even music generation.

 ## Our example Network